neo-one-suite/neo-one/docs/writing-a-smart-contract.md

 Besides including this property, you just need to write your class and methods like you would a normal typescript class.
 Anything that won't compile should be caught by NEO•ONE's inline error checking.

 All available types should be imported from [@neo-one/smart-contract](https://github.com/neo-one-suite/neo-one/blob/master/packages/neo-one-smart-contract/src/index.d.ts).
+Learn about everything available over in our [Smart Contract API](#/docs/en/smart-contract-api.html) page.
 As an example, say you want to write a method that takes in an Address and returns an Integer.
 This might be a method which checks the contract's token balance of an Address:
 ```ts
 import { Address, constant, Integer, SmartContract } from '@neo-one/smart-contract'